ava-tan/ithaca-apple-festival/documents/design-journey.md

 ### Self-Reflection (Final Submission)
 > This was the first project in this class where you coded some JavaScript.
 What did you learn from this experience?

+I learned how to carefully go through my code and debug the code since there were many issues with my JavaScript at the beginning.
+When coding, it is important to slowly implement it step by step in order to make sure that issues can be found easily.

 > Take some time here to reflect on how much you've learned since you started this class.
 It's often easy to ignore our own progress.
 Take a moment and think about your accomplishments in this class.
 Hopefully you'll recognize that you've accomplished a lot and that you should be very proud of those accomplishments!